core-wg/href/draft-ietf-core-href.md

 ### Decomposing a Request CRI into a set of CoAP Options {#decompose-coap}

-   The steps to parse a request's options from a CRI »cri« are as follows.
-These steps either result in zero or more of the Uri-Host, Uri-Port, Uri-Path, and Uri-Query Options being included in the request or they fail.
+   The steps to parse a request's options from a CRI »cri« (and from the request's intended destination IP address) are as follows.
+These steps either result in zero or more of the Uri-Host, Uri-Port, Uri-Path, and Uri-Query Options being included in the request, or they fail.

 Where the following speaks of deriving a text-string for a CoAP Option value from a data item in the CRI, the presence of any